Fort Sumter Flag

 Anderson was a Kentuckian like Abraham Lincoln and Jefferson Davis, and like Lincoln, he remained loyal to the United States.
 He wrote, "Our Southern brethren have done grievously wrong; they have rebelled and attacked their father's house and their loyal brothers.
 They must be punished and brought back, but this necessity breaks my heart."

-Anderson toured the North with the 33-star garrison flag, and men young and old flocked to the colors, eager to fight for "Lincoln and liberty."
+Anderson toured the North with the 33-Star Garrison Flag, and men young and old flocked to the colors, eager to fight for "Lincoln and liberty."
 The Ft.
 Sumter flag was an extraordinarily popular and powerful symbol of the Union, and some historians trace the beginning of our country's long admiration - if not veneration - of the American flag to the early patriotic fervor of the Civil War.
 Anderson brought the flag to New York City for an April 20, 1861 patriotic rally, where it was flown from the equestrian statue of George Washington.
 More than 100,000 people thronged Manhattan's Union Square in what was, by some accounts, the largest public gathering in the country up to that time.
 The flag was taken from town to town, city to city throughout the North, where it was frequently "auctioned" to raise funds for the war effort.
 Any patriotic citizen who won the flag at auction was expected to immediately donate it back to the nation, and it would promptly be taken to the next rally to repeat its fundraising magic.

 In time, the Confederacy faltered and Union victory became certain.
 After Charleston fell and the war drew to a close, there was a grand celebration in the former "cradle of secession."
 On April 14, 1865, Union officers and dignitaries gathered at Ft.
 Sumter.
 A band played, several nearby Navy warships fired salutes, and there were hymns and prayers.
 Then, exactly four years to the day after he'd lowered the flag in surrender, Gen. Robert Anderson raised it in triumph over the fort's battered and shot-torn walls.
 The flag was transformed into a symbol of a restored and victorious United States.